Haagerup property for wreath products constructed with Thompson's groups: Preliminaries

 We explain how to construct a group from a small category together with the choice of one of its object.
 We refer to \cite{Jones16-Thompson} for details on this specific construction and to \cite{GabrielZisman67} for the general theory of calculus of fractions.

-Let $\cC$ be a small category and $e$ an object of $\cC$ satisfying: \begin{enumerate} \item (Left-Ore's condition at $e$) If $p,q$ have same source $e$, then there exists $h,k$ such that $hp=kq.$ \item (Weak left-cancellative at $e$) If $pf=qf$ for $p,q$ with source $e$ and common target, then there exists $g$ such that $gp=gq.$\\ \end{enumerate} We say that such a category admits a calculus of left fractions in $e$.
+Let $\cC$ be a small category and $e$ an object of $\cC$ satisfying: \begin{enumerate} \item (Left-Ore's condition at $e$) If $p,q$ have same source $e$, then there exists $h,k$ such that $hp=kq.$ \item (Weak left-cancellative at $e$) If $pf=qf$ where $f$ has source $e$, then there exists $g$ such that $gp=gq.$\\ \end{enumerate} We say that such a category admits a {\it calculus of left-fractions in $e$}.

 \begin{proposition} Let $G_\cC$ be the set of pairs $(t,s)$ of morphisms with source $e$ and common target that we quotient by the equivalence relation generated by $(t,s)\sim (ft,fs)$.
 Denote by $\dfrac{t}{s}$ the equivalence class of $(t,s)$ that we call a fraction.
-The set of fractions has a group structure satisfying
+The set of fractions admits a multiplication $\cdot$ such that